rachelbenincasa/CSC483FinalProject/README.md

 # The Probelem
 You are given:
-○ Wikipedia collection (280,715 articles; article == title + text)
+○ Wikipedia collection (280,715 articles; article == title + text)  <br>
-○ 100 questions
+○ 100 questions  <br>
-● You have to retrieve the article (title) that is the answer to the question ● Evaluation: % questions for which you get the correct answer (accuracy) ● It is harder than it seems
+● You have to retrieve the article (title) that is the answer to the question  <br> ● Evaluation: % questions for which you get the correct answer (accuracy)  <br> ● It is harder than it seems  <br>
-○ Your solution must be generic
+○ Your solution must be generic  <br>
-■ Don’t implement anything that is specific to the 100 questions ■ It must work when the answer is any of the 280k articles ○ Indexing 280k wikipedia articles is tricky
+■ Don’t implement anything that is specific to the 100 questions  <br> ■ It must work when the answer is any of the 280k articles  <br> ○ Indexing 280k wikipedia articles is tricky  <br>
-■ ~123,221,423 tokens
+■ ~123,221,423 tokens  <br>
-■ Preprocessing
+■ Preprocessing  <br>
-● Parsing the article
+● Parsing the article  <br>
-● Tokenizing, stemming, and so on
+● Tokenizing, stemming, and so on  <br>
-■ Do you index the whole thing?
+■ Do you index the whole thing?  <br>
-■ Lucene vs. your search engine
+■ Lucene vs. your search engine  <br>
-○ Let’s look at the wikipedia articles
+○ Let’s look at the wikipedia articles  <br>